 “We are also in the process of establishing our new business line in property bridging funding under the existing CAML business, and our re-launch of the Milton Holmes equity release business may be achieved more quickly than originally envisaged.”

 “Overall, the future is looking bright with a strong leadership team in place to deliver on all our strategic objectives.”

-While optimism within the group remains high, external critics have suggested that entering into the bridging loans market as it exists today may prove difficult.
-The reason being that on the back of unprecedented demand for such products among commercial and private borrowers alike, the market has become extremely congested with alternative and independent lenders of every shape and size.
-It’s been argued that entering such a crowded market could represent an inadvisable decision – unless the lender in question has something specific and unique to offer in terms of value.
+While optimism within the group remains high, external critics have suggested that entering the bridging loan market as it exists today may prove difficult.
+The reason being that, on the back of unprecedented demand for such products among commercial and private borrowers alike, the market has become extremely congested with alternative and independent lenders of every shape and size.
+It’s been argued that entering such a crowded market could represent an inadvisable decision, unless the lender in question has something specific and unique to offer in terms of value.

-Delays and difficulties associated with conventional mortgages and business loans are driving borrowers the way of alternative lenders in growing numbers.
+Delays and difficulties associated with conventional mortgages and business loans are driving borrowers away from alternative lenders in growing numbers.
 With alternative options available, borrowers are no longer willing to jump through hoops and accept extraordinary delays, simply to get their hands on the finances they need.